RTBlanco/JobSeeker/README.md

 ## Modals

 Association
-	A user will have many jobs aka -> "one to many relation".
-A job will have many interviews
+	A user will have many jobs aka -> "one to many relation" and a job belongs to a user.
+A job will have many interviews -> "one to many relations" and an interview belongs to a job.

 ### User :